 Nevertheless, the national legislation might also include procedures for tenders above the EU thresholds, which the respective EU country must follow.
 These national rules stem from the EU directives for tenders above the EU thresholds.

 The procurement process requires thorough documentation for audit trail purposes and transparency of the decision-making process, as well as equal treatment of all potential contractors.

 The chart below shows the main questions that need to be answered in order to select the proper procedure of procurement:

 Figure 5 Decision-making scheme regarding public procurement rules

 If the contract value is below the EU or national thresholds but is at or above EUR 10,000 (excl.
-VAT) the ‘bid-at-three’ rule of the Programme is applicable (see chapter K.4.1).
+VAT) the ‘bid-at-three’ rule of the Programme is applicable (see chapter K.3.1).

 There is no special procedure in the Programme for contracts below the ‘bid at three’ rule.
-Partners are encouraged to carefully check and follow internal regulations.
+Partners are encouraged to carefully check and follow internal regulations in this case.

 - Partners should cross check which procurement procedure is applicable to them.